5aradise/sca-manager/README.md

 ## Description

 Layered CRUD RESTful API for managing spy cats, missions, and targets.
-Built with Go using Fiber, an PostgreSQL database and logging middleware.
-Includes integration with TheCatAPI for breed validation, Postman documentation, and Dockerized setup for quick deployment.
+Built with Go using Fiber, PostgreSQL database and logging middleware.
+Includes integration with TheCatAPI for breed validation, Postman documentation and Dockerized setup for quick deployment.

 ## Logic structure